Michael Laudrup: Style of play

-A quick, intelligent and talented midfielder, known for his pace on the ball, Laudrup is regarded as one of the most effective and versatile attacking midfielders, as well as one of the most skilful and elegant players in the history of the game.
-Although primarily an offensive playmaker, he was capable of playing in several positions in or behind the front-line, and was even deployed as a winger, as a central midfielder or deep-lying playmaker, or as a second striker on occasion, in particular in his youth, or even as a forward or striker on rarer instances; he was also used as a centre-forward on occasion under his Barcelona manager Johan Cruyff, a role which was similar to that of the modern false 9 role, as well as the free centre-forward role in which Cruyff often operated throughout his playing career.
-Laudrup is considered by many in the sport as one of the best passers of all time, and as one of the most technically accomplished players ever.
+Laudrup is regarded as one of the most effective and versatile attacking midfielders, as well as one of the most technically gifted players in football history.
+Primarily an offensive playmaker, he operated in several positions across and behind the front line, including as a winger, central midfielder, deep-lying playmaker, and, early in his career, as a second striker.
+He has also played as forward and striker under Barcelona manager Johan Cruyff, who used him in a role comparable to the modern false 9.
+He also played as a forward and centre-forward under Barcelona manager Cruyff throughout his playing career.
+Throughout his career, Laudrup is notable for his passing abilities and is widely considered as one of the best passers in the history of the sport.

 Regarding Laudrup's vision and passing ability, his brother Brian stated in 2008: "My brother started as an attacker but became an elegant attacking midfielder, perhaps the most complete there has ever been.
 His vision, speed of thought and passing were on a different level; he always knew what was going to happen before anybody else did.
 If anyone had a 'football brain', it was him."
 Despite being primarily a creative team player, he also possessed an accurate shot, and was capable of scoring goals as well as creating them.

-Nicknamed "The Prince of Denmark," throughout his career, Laudrup was acclaimed for his technique, balance, elegance, ball control, and dribbling ability, as well as his vision, ability to read the game, and range of passing, including deep passes, through balls, and crosses, which made him an excellent assist provider.
+Nicknamed "The Prince of Denmark", throughout his career, Laudrup was acclaimed for his technique, balance, elegance, ball control, and dribbling ability, as well as his vision, ability to read the game, and range of passing, including deep passes, through balls, and crosses, which made him an excellent assist provider.
 In regard to his vision, Jorge Valdano, the Argentinian coach of Laudrup in Real Madrid, said, "[He] has eyes everywhere."
 His trademark move – looking one way and passing the other – fooled countless opponents during his career.

 The Laudrup dribble, a signature feint also known as the croqueta, was perhaps the best-known part of his game, and involved him quickly moving the ball from one foot to the other away from the defender, a move which was later also popularised by later Barcelona midfielder Andrés Iniesta.
 Laudrup's ball skills and feints were combined with creativity, which he used to get past defenders in one on one situations.
 This led to the expression "Made in Laudrup" being coined in the Spanish football media, which was widely used in Spain to describe his trademark assists, in particular his lobbed passes, as well as his unique play.
 According to a 2018 article by Josh Butler of The Athletic and These Football Times, several of Laudrup's teammates said of his creative style of play: "Just run, he will always find a way of passing you the ball."